drvinceknight/pfm/_sources/building-tools/07-testing/how/main.md

 assert roll_a_dice() == 2, "The 3 seed did not give the expected result"
 ```

-We can also check behaviour over a number of repetitions:
+You can also check behaviour over a number of repetitions:

 ```{code-cell} ipython3
 :tags: ["style-check-ignore"]